keyroll-99/Fiona/docs/Fiona-language.md

 ## Endpoint define

-We can define an endpoint by using the keyword `endpoint {name};`. each endpoint always finishes with `bodyEnd` keyword
+We can define an endpoint by using the keyword `endpoint: {name};`. each endpoint always finishes with `bodyEnd` keyword

 endpoint can have 5 fields, the order doesn't matter except